rasheedamir/fmu/README.md

 The application will be available on `http://localhost:8080`.
 Note: The default profile is `dev` so, it will run on port `8080`

-###Console

-#####Deploy frontend only (Grunt)
-Since front end code does not depend on back-end code the app can be built and run by itself using grunt.
-The following commands should be used at the project root folder when building front end resources:

-1. `npm install` to fetch all packages specified in the Package.json file
-2. `bower install` to fetch all packages specified in the bower.json file
-3. `grunt` to run all grunt tasks to make sure nothing breaks

-When invoking these commands they should be invoked in this order.

-There is also `grunt shell:assemble` command to run all these commands at once.

-#####Live-coding
-When developing front-end app live-coding could be a useful feature to use while developing the UI. use `grunt server` to start live-coding, all changes made to the .html, .js, .css files will be loaded and refreshed automatically by grunt.

 #####Deploy both frontend & backend (Maven)
 You can launch the Java server with Maven by running following command at the project root folder: